Crossroads Crises in Perspective (Part 1) – The Bottleneck Ahead

 The crux of the matter is that both sides of the East-West spectrum in the Global North are on board with a proposed New Industrial Revolution that will require new mining to take place in many places where mining wasn’t previously done .
 A new scramble for resources among the major powers is underway, and it appears that the Global South will once again have to bear the brunt of it.

 The bottleneck ahead is a transition from an old industrial system to a new one – a transition that may or may not be successful due to feasibility and viability issues related to the limitations inherent in the proposed technologies .
-These issues constitute some of the biggest blind spots concerning the energy transition (more about that in the next chapter).
+These issues constitute some of the biggest blind spots concerning the energy transition.

 The largest blind spot of all, though, is that the proposed solution of moving into a new technology-based industrial revolution to rejuvenate global economic growth, while also attempting to preserve the environment at the same time, would in practice wreak much more havoc on the environment than the previous industrial revolutions ever did, once it is fully up and running.